ViniciosLugli/ferris-advisor/README.md

     docker compose -f docker-compose-dev.yml up
     ```

-3. Access the application dashboard at `http://localhost:3333`.
+    This command is going to build the application and start the server, it will be available at `http://localhost:3333`.

 ## Usage